 Principal investment objective:

-The principal investment objective of the Trust is to invest the funds received from plan sales in such a way as to maximise the likelihood that the Trust’s assets will be sufficient to meet the costs of all pre-paid funeral plans as they mature.
+The Trustees’ principal investment objective is to invest the assets of the Trust Fund in such a way as to maximise the likelihood that the returns on the assets (net of tax and costs), will be sufficient to meet the anticipated invoice costs of all pre-paid funeral plans for which funds are held in the Trust.

 Investment strategy:

-The Board has put in place a diversified asset allocation which comprises mandates with various investment managers to take advantage of investment expertise in different areas.
-Our current target is to hold 40% of assets in index-linked gilts, with the other 60% divided between global equities, multi-asset funds, commercial property, infrastructure assets, corporate debt, securitised credit and cash.
+The Board’s current target is to hold 40% of assets in index-linked gilts, with the other 60% divided between global equities, multi-asset funds, commercial property, infrastructure assets, corporate debt, securitised credit and cash.
 The asset allocation strategy is designed to ensure that the assets are diversified and of appropriate investment quality.

-The investment management agreements in place with the investment managers that set out guidelines for the underlying investments held by the funds.
-The Trustees have meetings with each of the investment managers from time to time as necessary, usually on an annual basis.
-The Trustees, with the support of its investment advisers, carry out due diligence on each of the investment managers, ahead of appointment, on the operation and governance of each of the funds or mandates and agree appropriate controls.
+The Trustees have investment management agreements in place with the investment managers that set out guidelines for the underlying investments held by the funds.
+The Trustees, with the support of its investment advisers, carry out due diligence in advance of appointment of each of the investment managers and on the operation and governance of each of the funds or mandates, and agree appropriate controls.
+The Trustees have meetings with each of the investment managers as necessary, usually on an annual basis.

-The Trustees have adopted an Environmental, Social, and Governance (“ESG”) policy of oversight and high-level supervision as set out in the Statement of Investment Principles.
+The Trustees have adopted an Environmental, Social, and Governance (“ESG”) policy of oversight.
 The Trustees have responsibility to ensure that the investment managers’ policies are appropriate to the specific assets they manage.
 This is achieved by requiring the investment managers to address the issue specifically during the annual review meeting with the ISG.

 Investment performance: